f-cramer/jasperreports-gradle-plugin/README.md

 ## Usage

 This plugin provides one main task, `compileAllReports`.
 It uses Gradles [input changes](https://docs.gradle.org/current/dsl/org.gradle.work.InputChanges.html) feature to compile out-of-date files and its [Worker API](https://docs.gradle.org/current/userguide/worker_api.html) for parallel processing.
-Adapt your build process to your own needs by defining the proper tasks depedencies (see [Custom Build Process](#Custom-Build-Process) below).
+Adapt your build process to your own needs by defining the proper tasks dependencies (see [Custom Build Process](#Custom-Build-Process) below).

 If your designs compilation needs to run after Groovy compilation, running `compileAllReports` should give a similar output: